Rangers Reunite with Kevin Maxwell, Who Returns as Pro Scouting Director

-A bit of a shake-up in the St. Louis Blues front office could be to the New York Rangers benefit, it appears.
+A bit of a shake-up in the St. Louis Blues front office led to the New York Rangers reuniting with a respected veteran front office executive.

-According to TSN hockey insider Darren Dreger, Kevin Maxwell is expected to rejoin the Rangers in a management position after leaving his role as pro scout and general manager of the Blues’ American Hockey League affiliate in Springfield, Mass.
+TSN hockey insider Darren Dreger reported back on March 27 that Maxwell was likely to rejoin the Rangers after leaving his role as pro scout and general manager of the Blues’ American Hockey League affiliate in Springfield, Mass.

-Maxwell, who turns 66 on Monday, spent 14 years scouting in the Rangers organization and was their director of pro scouting for 11 seasons from 2011-22.
+Maxwell, who recently turned 66, spent 14 years scouting in the Rangers organization and was their director of pro scouting for 11 seasons from 2011-22.
 He left to become the Blues’ AHL GM in 2022.

-Kevin Maxwell could rejoin Rangers front office under Chris Drury
+Kevin Maxwell back in Rangers front office under Chris Drury

 The Blues are in a bit of flux, with Maxwell and vice president of hockey operations Peter Chiarelli leaving the team to “pursue other opportunities” per Dreger.
 Chiarelli reportedly interviewed with the Nashville Predators for their general manager vacancy.
 He was GM of both the Boston Bruins and Edmonton Oilers previously.

-If Maxwell indeed returns to the Rangers, he’ll bring a wealth of experience with him.
+Maxwell brings a wealth of experience to the Rangers.
 He’s worked more than 38 years in NHL scouting and management, with the Hartford Whalers, Dallas Stars, New York Islanders, Rangers, and Blues.

 The British Columbia native also played professionally from 1980-88, including 66 games in the NHL with the Minnesota North Stars, Colorado Rockies, and New Jersey Devils.